KyeFelton/bunyips-and-bandits-app/src/handbook.md

 If you have any bonuses or penalties, add (or subtract) them from your roll.

+If you don't have a level for the required skill, then you take 1 as the result.

 The GM sets a difficulty rating for the task:

 * **Easy**: 2+